-"Galaxy Quest" "The Game" "Gangs Of New York" "Gangster Squad" "Garden State" "The General's Daughter" "Gettysburg" "The Ghost" "Ghostbusters" "Girl, Interrupted" "The Girl On The Train" "The Girl Who Kicked The Hornet's Nest" "The Girl Who Played With Fire" "Girl With A Pearl Earring" "The Girl With The Dragon Tattoo" "Girlhood" "Gladiator" "Glorious 39" "Godzilla" (1998) "Godzilla" (2014) "The Golden Compass" "Gone Girl" "Gone In 60 Seconds" "Good Bye Lenin!"
+"Galaxy Quest" "The Game" "Gangs Of New York" "Gangster Squad" "Garden State" "The General's Daughter" "Get Out" "Gettysburg" "The Ghost" "Ghost In The Shell" "Ghostbusters" "Girl, Interrupted" "The Girl On The Train" "The Girl Who Kicked The Hornet's Nest" "The Girl Who Played With Fire" "Girl With A Pearl Earring" "The Girl With The Dragon Tattoo" "Girlhood" "Gladiator" "Glorious 39" "Godzilla" (1998) "Godzilla" (2014) "Going In Style" "The Golden Compass" "Gone Girl" "Gone In 60 Seconds" "Good Bye Lenin!"
 "Good Kill" "Good Night, And Good Luck" "A Good Year" "Good Will Hunting" "Gosford Park" "Gran Torino" "The Grand Budapest Hotel" "Gravity" "The Great Gatsby" "The Great Wall" "Green Lantern" "The Green Mile" "Green Zone" "Greenberg" "Groundhog Day" "Guardians Of The Galaxy" "Guardians Of The Galaxy Vo 2"

 I love science fiction movies, but I confess that I'm not a great "Star Trek" fan - I find both the television series and the films too ponderous and moralistic and the original cast certainly overstayed their time on the big screen.
 So it's OK by me to spoof the series, its cast, and its fanatical followers in the inconsequential, but rather entertaining, "Galaxy Quest".
 Tim Allen is almost touching in the Kirk-type role and the British Alan Rickman brings a lovely dead-pan style to the Spock-alike part.
 But the revelation is the statuesque Sigourney Weaver.
 We know that she can do comedy - "Ghostbusters" made that clear - but it took a certain kind of self-deprecating charm to poke gentle fun at her "Alien" role as "The Talented Miss Ripley" by taking on a persona that required her to be both blonde and buxom.